chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/USB_Device/DFU_Standalone/Binary/readme.txt

   - This application runs on STM32F469xx and STM32F479xx devices.

-  - This application has been tested with STMicroelectronics STM32469I-EVAL RevB evaluation boards and can be easily tailored to any other supported device and development board.
+  - This application has been tested with STMicroelectronics STM32469I-EVAL RevC evaluation boards and can be easily tailored to any other supported device and development board.